The Pillage of Rome (The Play)

 SCENE IV.

-At the building of the Senate in Rome.
+In the Senate building in Rome.

 CAELIUS.